ixudra/toggl/README.md

 The package provides an easy interface for sending requests to the Toggl API.
-For the full information regarding the API, all available methods and all possible parameters, I would refer you to the official Toggl API documentation on [Github](https://github.com/toggl/toggl_api_docs).
-The package provides a (nearly) exact match of (almost) all of functions that are described in the API documentation.
+For the full information regarding the API, all available methods and all possible parameters, I would refer you to the official Toggl API documentation on [GitHub](https://github.com/toggl/toggl_api_docs).
+The package provides a (nearly) exact match of (almost) all the functions that are described in the API documentation.
 The exact function definitions can be found in the `src/Traits` directory.

-For your convenience, the package will automatically add several required parameters so you don't have to worry about doing so.
+For your convenience, the package will automatically add several required parameters, so you don't have to worry about doing so.
 These parameters include the workspace ID and the API token.
 These parameters should not be included in any of the requests.
 Additionally, the package also provides several utility methods for the